 Ti Parks studied painting and printmaking at Bromley College of Art in Kent and at the Slade School in London.
-Parks then exhibited with the Young Contemporaries, Artists International Association and the London Group.
+He exhibited with the Young Contemporaries, Artists International Association and the London Group.

 Through 1964-1973 he lived in Melbourne.
 In 1974 he was appointed Senior Visiting Lecturer at Elam School of Art in Auckland, New Zealand, then in 1975 he returned to live in London.